Sharpy796/GlimmersExpanded/README.md

 You can check out `mods/GlimmersExpanded/files/lib/glimmer_data.lua` for more examples of creating glimmers.

-### "Deprecated" Functions
+### "Deprecated" Methods
-This function has had functionality added to it, and is not very readable anymore.
+This method has had functionality added to it, and is not very readable anymore.
 However, it is still usable, if you so prefer.
 ```lua
 addGlimmer(name: string, desc: string, materials: table, image: string, cast_delay: number, spawn_tiers: string, sort_after: number, mod_prefix: string, is_rare: boolean, trail_mods: table)
 ```